OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ### Static Analysis

-To determine whether API calls and functions provided by the third-party library are used according to best practices, review their source code.
+To determine whether API calls and functions provided by the third-party library are used according to best practices, review their source code, requested permissions and check for any known vulnerabilities (see ["Checking for Weaknesses in Third Party Libraries (MSTG-CODE-5)"](0x06i-Testing-Code-Quality-and-Build-Settings.md#checking-for-weaknesses in-third-party-libraries-mstg-code-5)).

 All data that's sent to third-party services should be anonymized to prevent exposure of PII (Personal Identifiable Information) that would allow the third party to identify the user account.
 No other data (such as IDs that can be mapped to a user account or session) should be sent to a third party.

 ### Dynamic Analysis

-All requests made to external services should be analyzed for embedded sensitive information.
-By using an interception proxy, you can investigate the traffic between the app and the third party's endpoints.
-When the app is in use, all requests that don't go directly to the server that hosts the main function should be checked for sensitive information that's sent to a third party.
-This information could be PII in a request to a tracking or ad service.
+Check all requests to external services for embedded sensitive information.
+To intercept traffic between the client and server, you can perform dynamic analysis by launching a man-in-the-middle (MITM) attack with [Burp Suite](0x08-Testing-Tools.md#burp-suite) Professional or [OWASP ZAP](0x08-Testing-Tools.md#owasp-zap).
+Once you route the traffic through the interception proxy, you can try to sniff the traffic that passes between the app and server.
+All app requests that aren't sent directly to the server on which the main function is hosted should be checked for sensitive information, such as PII in a tracker or ad service.

 ## Finding Sensitive Data in the Keyboard Cache (MSTG-STORAGE-5)